A Comparative Evaluation of Quantification Methods: Algorithms for Quantification

 \subsection{Multiclass Quantification}

-In the literature on quantification, multiclass quantification has received surprisingly little attention so far, despite \citet{forman_quantifying_2008} pointing out that this task is a much harder task than binary quantification.
+In the literature on quantification, multiclass quantification has received surprisingly little attention so far, despite \citet{forman_quantifying_2008} pointing out that this task is much harder than binary quantification.
 In our comparative evaluation, we also take a closer look into this scenario.

-In contrast to classification, approaches based on a one-vs.-one comparison of two target labels are to the authors' knowledge not used for quantification, potentially since it is unclear how to aggregate the results.
+In contrast to classification, approaches based on a one-vs.-one comparison of two class labels are, to the authors' knowledge, not used for quantification, potentially since it is unclear how to aggregate the results.
 Therefore, methods for multiclass quantification can be broadly distinguished into two categories: \begin{enumerate} \item \textbf{Natural Multiclass Quantifiers.} Like in classification, some quantification algorithms can naturally handle the multiclass setting as well.
 This is the case for most distribution matching methods, as by Equation \ref{eq:dmbase}, there is no constraint on the number of classes that are summated.
-Further, quantification-oriented classifiers such as Quantification Forests can handle the multiclass setting as well, since the underlying classifier allows for it. \item \textbf{One-vs.-Rest Quantifiers}.
-Traditional quantification methods such as the \emph{count adaptation methods} as introduced by \citet{forman_quantifying_2008} have been designed for the binary setting only.
-To extend such methods to the multiclass setting, one can estimate the prevalence of each individual class in a one-vs.-rest fashion, and then normalize the resulting estimations afterwards so that they sum to 1.
-Next to all \emph{count adaptation} methods, we also applied this strategy for the distribution matching methods from the $DyS$ framework, as these do not naturally generalize to the multiclass setting. \end{enumerate}
+Further, quantification-oriented classifiers such as Quantification Forests can also handle the multiclass setting, since the underlying classifier allows for it. \item \textbf{One-vs.-Rest Quantifiers}.
+Traditional quantification methods such as the \emph{adjusted count adaptations} have been designed specifically for the binary setting.
+To extend such methods to the multiclass setting, one can estimate the prevalence of each individual class in a one-vs.-rest fashion, and then normalize the resulting estimations afterward so that they sum to 1 \citep{forman_quantifying_2008}.
+Next to all \emph{adjusted count adaptations}, we also applied this strategy for the distribution matching methods from the $DyS$ framework, and Forman's mixture model, as these do not naturally generalize to the multiclass setting. \end{enumerate}

-An overview regarding which multiclass strategy is used for each quantification algorithm is provided in Table \ref{tab:algs}.
+We provide an overview regarding which multiclass strategy is used for each quantification algorithm in Table \ref{tab:algs}.
 For the \emph{SVM-K}, \emph{SVM-Q} and \emph{QF-AC} methods we did not conduct any multiclass experiments, as the underlying implementations did not provide a multiclass feature.
 Furthermore, for the CDE iterator we did not run multiclass experiments either, since the individual one-vs.-rest predictions yielded extreme predictions of either 0 or 1 regularly.